 Dedication

 This work is dedicated to Lauren and Mackenzie with whom I have grown up and from whom I continue to learn because of their love of learning.
-Their love and encouragement, along with that of their significant others Sarah and Joshua, have supported me through tougher times and we continue to celebrate how far each of us has come and will go.
+Their love and encouragement, along with that of their significant others, Sarah and Joshua, have supported me through tougher times and we continue to celebrate how far each of us has come and will go.
 I also believe this work would not have been possible without my parents and brothers who have loved me unconditionally through all phases of life.
 And, finally, I am grateful to friends, colleagues, students, and heroes, including those who have stood by me through all of the ups and downs in life and others who have passed through my life briefly.
 So many of these persons have shared chunks and pieces of themselves and left indelible impressions on my life and who I am.